-UPDD generated double click settings
+UPDD assisted double click settings

 Since UPDD 4.1.6, build 1156, a serial controller can be set for auto-detection rather than set to a specific com port.
 This option is only available, and enabled, where a serial controller can receive and acknowledge a firmware command.
 Controller commands are held in UPDD macros.
 Typically a macro sequence used to detect a controller would look like this:

 [HEX]0A0141 //Check Controller Activity

 In this example the driver sends 0A0141 to the controller which is echoed by the controller by way of acknowledging receipt.